StevenACoffman/10gen-node-mongo101js/week_3_schema_design/notes/README.md

 | 1:Many       | Embed (from the many to the one) |
 | Many: 1      | Link (May cause duplication) |
 | Many: Many   | Link |

+# One to one relationships should be embedded in one document except when:
+- exceeds 16 mg
+- frequency of access
+- inconsistency is not tolerable